codyngpriest/alx-higher_level_programming/0x00-python-hello_world/README.md

 10. Linked list cycle
 This is a function in C that checks if a singly linked list has a cycle in it.

+11. Hello, write
+This is a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.